Last Updated on March 24, 2022 by Anne-Marie

 How to make gluten free muffins with applesauce

 1. Preheat your oven to 350 degrees F.

 3. Whisk together gluten free flour, cinnamon, allspice, and baking soda in a medium mixing bowl.

-4. Beat together butter and sugar until creamy and fluffy in a large mixing bowl.
+4. Beat together butter and sugar until creamy and fluffy in a large bowl.

-5. Add eggs, applesauce, and vanilla and stir until smooth.
+5. Add eggs, applesauce, and vanilla extract.
+Stir until smooth.